Kerala Women, Equality, Geneva Auto Show, Chamonix, Vagabond and A Midsummer Nights Dream

 On the subject of Salon de l’Auto, see a pic of the Daimler that brought him to my door and that would whisk me away to A Midsummer Nights Dream from which I never awake:

-Here is my favorite image from The Hermesvilla, Austria, a mural of A Midsummer Nights Dream painted in the Empress Sisi’s bedroom – Titania and Bottom: http://By Carl Rudolf Huber (1839-1896) – kunst-fuer-alle.de, Public Domain, https://commons.wikimedia.org/w/index.php?curid=6702516
+Here is my favorite image from The Hermesvilla, Austria, a mural of A Midsummer Nights Dream painted in the Empress Sisi’s bedroom – Titania and Bottom (The Donkey): http://By Carl Rudolf Huber (1839-1896) – kunst-fuer-alle.de, Public Domain, https://commons.wikimedia.org/w/index.php?curid=6702516

 Here are some images from The San Francisco Shakespeare Festival at McLaren Park – A Midsummer Nights Dream:

 Finally a shoutout to ShakeSoc – The St Stephen’s Shakespeare Society: A Slice of ShakeSoc at the SF Shakespeare Festival – A Midsummer Nights Dream.
 See me in the video below at The Shakespeare Festival at McLaren Park San Francisco:

 And then almost miraculously on this day the 19th of November, 1998, the skies crackled and sparkled and Zeus descended in a shower of gold.
 Yes, the on the night of November 18th the skies above Singapore were lit by the Leonid Showers that came down in the form of a thunderbolt and surrounded my bed at Mount Elizabeth hospital.
 Ahh… to be loved by a God!